bcgov/PIMS/docs/DATABASE.md

 ## Object Information

 As the current primary purpose of the PIMS DB is to manage inventory of properties, the structure revolves around the the two property objects **Parcels** and **Buildings**.
 A Parcel object represents land, and it can contain many Building objects.
-Additionally the DB provides a structure to support Parcels being owned by an **Agency**, so that the appropriate **Users** have authority to manage it.
+Additionally the DB provides a structure to support properties being owned by an **Agency**, so that the appropriate **Users** have authority to manage it.

 Most objects will also include tracking columns to identify when it was created or updated and who created and updated it.
 Additionally objects will natively provide optimistic concurrency enforcement, which will ensure data is not overwritten in a multi-user concurrent solution.